Posted June 22, 2015 in Blog

 The most common fermented ingredients you’ll see listed on your new Korean face cream include aloe, soy, rice, and botanicals like chrysanthemum or dandelion.

-SO, DOES FERMENTED SKINCARE WORK?
+SO, DOES IT WORK?

 While most people agree that fermented foods and probiotics can provide a host of health benefits when ingested regularly, we’re still waiting to hear a bit more about a skincare application.
 Topical probiotics are slowing appearing in the United States, but research is just beginning and the jury’s still out on this one.